-This course covers the various tax laws pertaining to the computation and payment of salaries and wages.
+This course covers the various tax laws pertaining to the computation and payment of salaries and wages, and use of the touch system on the 10-key number pad.
 Topics include preparation of employment records, payroll registers, time cards, employee earnings records and government payroll reports.